 When a redaction is made to a requested public record, the township will provide the requester with an explanation, including legal authority, setting forth why the information was redacted.
 If the initial request was provided in writing, the explanation also shall be provided to the requester in writing

 After reviewing the requested record and determining that it contains non-releasable information, the releasing employee shall make a copy of all pages containing the excluded information.
 The date and initials of the person releasing the information and the name of the requester (the person seeking the information if they will provide their name) will be on the reproduced page.
 The person shall then color over the restricted information on the reproduced copy with a black marking pen, or white-out in a neat manner.
 Reproduce a copy of the page with the redactions; the resulting copy shall be the page that is released to the requester.

 The first reproduction page, with the original redactions made, is the work sheet.
 It shall be attached to the original record and maintained in accordance with the retention period established for the original document.

 If a request is made for an electronic record, and the record contains protected information, the record will be printed, and the exempt information redacted according to the policy of redaction of records listed in this policy.
 Protected information will not be redacted electronically.

 The Township and its employees will facilitate requests made by all persons, regardless of handicap or disability.
 Employees authorized to release public records will make all reasonable accommodations to ensure that public access is not denied based on a handicap or disability.

-This Policy will be posted in all Township Buildings- township hall, maintenance building, and fire station.
+This Policy will be posted in all Township Buildings (the township hall, the maintenance building, and the fire station).
 This Policy may also be posted on the Township website.
 The Township will incorporate this policy into all handbooks or policy manuals furnished by the Township to its employees.

 All elected officials or their designees will attend the public records training approved by the Ohio Attorney General.